 - Validating existing success, providing strategies for addressing challenges, and identifying opportunities for continued development

-IPS Policy Development Services support both Indigenous and non-Indigenous agencies.
-The IPS team studies, reviews and evaluates regulatory, statutory, and other relevant changes, to determine impacts on Indigenous agencies.
+IPS Policy Development Services support both Indigenous and non-Indigenous private and public entities.
+The IPS team studies, reviews and evaluates relevant regulatory and statutory changes, as well as relevant social and cultural trends, to determine impacts and opportunities for clients.
 By interpreting legislative and policy directions, the IPS team can help to develop recommendations and provide advice on specific policy or program development options.

 IPS is actively engaged in Indigenous child, family and community policy work, in the following ways:

-- Providing ongoing support through working groups and committees of emerging child welfare policy
+- Providing ongoing support through working groups and committees of emerging Indigenous child welfare policy

 - Participating in ongoing and emerging initiatives, such as the First Nations Canadian Incidence Study